yt-dlp/yt-dlp/README.md

                                      stdin), one URL per line.
 Lines starting with '#', ';' or ']' are considered as comments and ignored
-    -P, --paths [TYPES:]PATH         The paths where the files should be downloaded.
+    --no-batch-file                  Do not read URLs from batch file (default) -P, --paths [TYPES:]PATH         The paths where the files should be downloaded.
 Specify the type of file and the path separated by a colon ":".
 All the